 Now give the potatoes a good wash and boil them with the skin on (in unsalted water) until they are soft and tender.
 Drain and rinse them and leave them to cool.

 Mash the potatoes well until there are little to no lumps left.
 I used a fork for this step but you can also use a food processor if you want to make sure they’re extra smooth.

-Note that my potatoes weren’t COMPLETELY lump free but this didn’t affect the taste or texture of the finished product.
+Note that my potatoes weren’t completely lump free but this didn’t affect the taste or texture of the finished product.
 Just try to get them as smooth as you possibly can but don’t stress about micro lumps.

 Measure out 480g of icing sugar.
 Add around ¼ of it into the potato mixture and give it a good stir.
 At this point, the mixture will become soft and runny.

 Add 1 teaspoon of vanilla extract and mix in well.
-Now add the rest of the powdered sugar, a quarter at a time and continue to stir.
-Once all the powdered sugar is added, the mixture should’ve gone from runny to super stiff.
+Now add the rest of the icing sugar, a quarter at a time and continue to stir.
+Once all the icing sugar is added, the mixture should go from runny to super stiff.

 Transfer the stiff fondant mixture into a freezer-proof dish lined with baking paper and spread it out evenly as best as you can.
 Place in the freezer for 2 hours.